reflexivesecurity/reflex-aws-cloudtrail-not-encrypted/README.md

 # reflex-aws-cloudtrail-not-encrypted
-Detect if a Cloudtrail trail does not encrypt log files.
+Detect if a Cloudtrail trail does not encrypt log files .

 ## Usage
 To use this rule either add it to your `reflex.yaml` configuration file: